 Researchers also found that cats and their human companions seem to imitate the melody of each others sounds – something that I’m sure most of us can relate to.
 I know I occasionally talk to Allegra and Ruby in a different tone of voice at times than what would use to talk to humans.
 “We wanted to learn more about the nature of this variation in melody,” adds Schötz.
 “Do some types of melodies or tonal patterns occur more frequently in certain situations or when the cats seem to convey certain emotions or desires?
 Do cats have different ‘dialects’ according to breed, or the dialect (or language) spoken by the humans around them?
 How do humans perceive the variation in cat melody?
 And how do cats perceive the melody in human speech?
 Do they prefer a certain speaking style or tone of voice?
 How do they react to adult-directed speech as opposed to pet-directed speech?”

-Pilot studies are currently taking place to test different methods and types of recording equipment.
-Researchers hope to begin the actual study during September 2016.
-First results will be published in 2017.
+Pilot studies to test different methods and types of recording equipment began in 2016.
+The first results were published in 2017.

 I cannot wait to hear about the results of this study.
 I will, of course, share them with you here on The Conscious Cat as soon as they become available.

 For more about the study, please visit Meowsic’s website.

 Ingrid King is an award-winning author, former veterinary hospital manager, and veterinary journalist who is passionate about cats.